Userpic images must be one of three accepted file types before they can be uploaded

 .
 Images that exceed image and file size restrictions will have to be re-sized before uploading or by use of the Create Userpic page.

 Images must be in either JPEG

 image formats before you can use them as userpics.
 The image must actually be one of these image formats.
 Renaming the file so that it has one of the accepted file extensions does not convert the image properly.
 If you receive an error message stating "Invalid image file," you have either selected a non-image file to upload or the image has been corrupted.
 If this is the case, you will need to find or make another version of it.

 Your image must meet the following size requirements before it can be uploaded successfully.
 Images that exceed these requirements will be sent to the Create Userpic page for resizing.

 - Maximum file size: 40KB

-The Userpic Factory is a tool built into LiveJournal that allows you to re-size large images for use as userpics.
+The Create Userpic page is a tool built into LiveJournal that allows you to re-size large images for use as userpics.
 With it you can select what portion of an image to use for a userpic or add a simple border.
 If you want to add any extra effects, such as text or color changes or animation, you will need to edit your image with an external image editor first.

 - If you still receive an error after correcting any issues with your userpic's size and format, please make sure you are viewing the most recent version of the page.

 - If you receive an error that you have exceeded your storage space, you must delete some files (or upgrade your account) in order to upload additional userpics.
 Your storage space contains your ScrapBook files, voice posts, and userpics.